Cassia fistula

-Cassia fistula, commonly known as golden shower, purging cassia, Indian laburnum, or pudding-pipe tree, is a flowering plant in the family Fabaceae.
-The species is native to the Indian subcontinent and adjacent regions of Southeast Asia, from southern Pakistan through India and Sri Lanka to Bangladesh, Myanmar and Thailand.
-It is a popular ornamental plant and is also used in herbal medicine.
+Cassia fistula, also known as golden shower, purging cassia, Indian laburnum, kani konna, or pudding-pipe tree, is a flowering plant in the family Fabaceae.
+The species is native to the Indian subcontinent and adjacent regions of Southeast Asia.
+It is the official state flower of Kerala state and Delhi UT in India, as well as the national tree and flower of Thailand.
+It is also a popular ornamental plant and is also used in herbal medicine.